iExecBlockchainComputing/deploy-workerpool/README.md

 Basicly, replace the wallets passwords with the corresponding ones and for the other passwords, generate some strong new ones.
 The Core server exposes 3 services binded to services "core", "grafana" and "chain-adapter", then replace the PROD_CORE_HOST, PROD_GRAFANA_HOST and the PROD_CHAIN_ADAPTER_HOST by the Core server static IP or a DNS name.
 Finally, replace the PROD_POOL_ADDRESS with your previously generated workerpool address.

 You may also want to customize some other variables for further uses but this is not detailed here.
 Only pay attention to WORKERPOOL_PRICE and ORDER_PUBLISHER_REQUESTER_RESTRICT which names are explicit enough.
 You might also want to adapt the WORKER_AVAILABLE_CPU to control the number on paralel tasks your worker can run (defaults to: TOTAL_WORKER_CPU - 1).
 It might be good for your own convenience to adapt the GRAFANA_HOME_NAME to match you Workerpool public description from step [Core (Scheduler) Registration](#Core-Scheduler-Registration).

+You must also pay attention to the CHAIN_LAST_BLOCK in the .env file, this helps you core service not read the blockchain from a too old point in time and save him efforts.
+When you deploy your workerpool, put a very recent block number, less than 20 blocks old.
+You can get the last mined block at https://blockscout-bellecour.iex.ec/blocks .
+It might happen that to core service is lost reading a too large amount of blocks from the blockchain and then, does not see new deals.
+In such a case, you need to turn of the core services, set a very fresh value in .env, reset some mongo documents : Configuration and ReplayConfiguration and then turn the core services on again.
+If you are not interested in the mongo historical data (it's like reseting completely your workerpool), you can just wipe the mongo volume with *docker-compose down -v*, set a fresh new CHAIN_LAST_BLOCK and *docker-compose up -d*.

 # Deployment